 What is Account Connector?

 Using Account Connector, you can connect your Demandbase account data with other third-party integrations.
-Account Connector will support Adobe Analytics, Google Analytics, Drift, Optimizely, Uberflip, and other custom integrations.
-Learn more about setting up Adobe Analytics and Google Analytics integrations here.
+Account Connector supports Adobe Analytics, Google Analytics, Drift, Optimizely, Uberflip, and other custom integrations.

 Are there limits to the number of integrations you can create?

-There is no limit on the number integrations you can create.
+There is no limit for the number integrations you can create.

 Are there limitations on the number of variables you can select for the response?